AksaGhani/Web-Dev-lights/README.md

 ###### This page is a very important asset to the web application as it explains how the player must play the game, giving a key of what all of the elements within the page mean.

 ##### 2. The Buttons
 ###### Each page has a similar layout with buttons to act as a navigation bar such as the 'Home' Button, without this functionality the application would not have access to other pages.
-Therefore, suggesting that any
+Below is a screenshot of the buttons and how I have laid them out at the top of the page, this structure is replicated throughout the application.
 ![Navigation Bar](https://github.com/AksaGhani/Web-Dev---lights-/blob/master/Screenshots/NavigationBar.png "Navigation Bar")

 ##### 3. The Footer